jsjoeio/joeprevite.com/src/data/posts/2023-02-17-storytelling.md

    1. relive feelings before speaking
    2. see Jason Silva as an example

+## Summary from Sam Parr's Talk

+S﻿am gave a great [20-min talk at some conference](https://youtu.be/TqTl_FS3hf0?t=110).
+Here are my notes:

+* Start with **Distribution**

+  * Who do I want to reach and where are they?
+  * What medium are they going to be coming from?

+    * Search, Facebook, Twitter, etc.
+* Figure out **The Headline**
+* Finally, *What’s the Story?*

+  * What’s the emotion I want them to feel?
+* Example: guy from Missouri doing millions with a newsletter

+  * * Blew his mind → Emotion = shock
+    * Story = this guy and his son doing millions with newsletter
+    * Figure out headline
+    * Figure out where this will be popular

 I﻿ hope to update this as I learn more!